Curriculum: Cancer Registry Management

 Credit: 3

 This is the first of two clinical practicum classes.
 This course is a practicum in cancer registry operations for hands-on experience in all aspects of registry organization and operation.
-Supervised clinical experience in performing NCRA-required cancer information management competencies in an actual registry setting.
-Hours: 80.non paid.
+Supervised clinical experience in performing NCRA-required cancer information management competencies in an actual registry and/or simulated virtual setting.
+Non paid.

 3